brunovskyoliver/portfolio/README.md

 You can customize the content and styles of the website by modifying the files under the `src` directory.
 Here's an overview of the main files:

-- `src/pages/*`: the pages of the website, written in JSX and using Next.js routing.
+- `src/pages/*`: the pages of the website, written in TSX and using Next.js routing.
 You can add, remove, or modify pages as needed.
 - `src/styles/*`: global CSS styles used by the website, such as colors, fonts, etc. You can modify these styles to fit your branding.
 I recommend using [Tailwind CSS](https://tailwindcss.com/) for this.
 - `public/*`: static assets used by the website, such as images and fonts.
 You can add your own assets to this directory.